Disciplinary measures

 2. A warning is a tightening of the rules that apply in the area and a recommendation to the student not to repeat the violation.
 A warning means that a subsequent violation of the rules will be treated as a repeated violation.
 Repetition is an aggravating circumstance that can lead to more severe consequences/sanctions for the student.

-3. Expulsion from a course, workshop, etc. for a semester, is a sanction that is merely relevant for the Office for Study Programmes and Student Affairs to consider if the student previously has been given one or several oral or written warnings because of the student's behaviour in the relevant course/workshop.
+3. Expulsion from a course, workshop, etc., for a semester is a sanction that is merely relevant for the Office for Study Programmes and Student Affairs to consider if the student previously has been given one or several oral or written warnings because of the student's behaviour in the relevant course/workshop.
 The lecturer/manager also has the authority to decide on an immediate expulsion from a course/workshop.
 Read more on ‘Academic prerequisites for course participation’.
-The lecturer can also immediately expel a student due to his or her behavior or disruptive behavior according to the disciplinary rules.
+The lecturer can also immediately expel a student due to his or her behaviour or disruptive behaviour according to the disciplinary rules.

-4. Expulsion from an exam can be used both before, during, and after the exam, and the sanction is only used in cases regarding violation of the rules of the exam (cheating).
-Expulsion from an exam means that the student will have used an exam attempt, and their exam performance will be cancelled.
+4. Expulsion from an exam can be used both before, during, and after the exam, and the sanction is only used in cases regarding violation of the exam rules (cheating).
+Expulsion from an exam means the student will have used an exam attempt, and their exam performance will be cancelled.
 If the exam performance has already been assessed, the assessment will be cancelled.
 The sanction includes the relevant course in its entirety, including all part exams in the course.
 Under exceptional circumstances, only a part exam in a course may be cancelled.
-If the sanction only includes one of the part exams, it is up to the manager/lecturer to decide if the student is to be given the opportunity to do the part exam in the same course period and therefore give the student the opportunity to continue on the course.
+If the sanction only includes one of the part exams, it is up to the manager/lecturer to decide if the student is to be allowed to do the part exam in the same course period and, therefore, allow the student to continue on the course.
 The student can resit the course/project according to the general rules for re-exams (see ‘Re-exams’ under ‘Exam’).
 The student will lose the right to a quick re-exam according to the rules regarding re-exam in the same exam period or in immediate continuation thereof when students lack only one course to finish their programme.

 Expulsion from the DTU means that the student is withdrawn from the study programme and is excluded from all participation in courses and exams.
 Expelled students are not entitled to have any tuition fees reimbursed for the period of expulsion.
 Students expelled for a limited period are automatically readmitted at the end of the expulsion period.